 CONCEPT DESCRIPTION Management port Dedicated for management purposes.
 You can specify only one management port.
 Mirror port Sends all traffic passing the device to a computer to capture all data.
 The data can then be used for debugging purposes.
 You can specify one mirror port.
 Using this port type can impact performance.
+Sniffer port Receives and scans packets from the switch.
+You can specify multiple sniffer ports.
+Failover port Connects to another Network VirusWall Enforcer device used in a deployment with failover.
+You can specify one failover port.
 Regular ports Carries analyzed traffic to and from segments.
 You can specify multiple regular ports.
+A regular port can function as a shared port if it belongs to two port groups.
 Regular ports are also referred to as "bridge" ports.
 Failopen A fault-tolerance solution also known as "LAN bypass" that allows the Network VirusWall Enforcer device to continue to pass traffic even if a software or hardware failure occurs within the device.
-Preconfiguration console The console used to preconfigure a Network VirusWall Enforcer device.
-The preconfiguration process involves port configuration and setup of the management IP address to enable access to the web console.
-Web console The browser-based administrative console for defining policies and managing the device.
+Failover A redundant setup in which the functions of a Network VirusWall Enforcer device are assumed by a second Network VirusWall Enforcer device when the first device becomes unavailable due to either failure or scheduled downtime.
+Both devices perform the same function, but administrative and management tasks can only be performed through the designated management device.